rpardela/TestScriptGenerator/README.md

 4. Run js file with test generator<br>
    `node demo.js`

-   After running, you will get a new ....test.js file in the ./testScripts directory
+   After running, you will get a new ....test.js file in the _testScriptPath_ directory

 # <br>Example